pqaidevteam/pqai-gateway/README.md

 # PQAI Gateway

-Public facing API for providing functionality such as prior-art searching
+Public facing API for providing functionality such as prior-art searching.

+For more detailed information, please refer to [PQAI Wiki](https://github.com/pqaidevteam/pqai/wiki/pqai-gateway).

 ## License